vamsicanchi/vamsicanchi/README.md

-- 👋 Hi, I’m @vamsikrishnacanchi
+- 👋 Hi, I’m @ Vamsi Krishna Canchi
-- 👀 I’m interested in Python, Artificial Intelligence, Machine Learning, Deep Learning, Docker
+- 👀 I’m interested in Python, AI - ML & DL, Docker
-- 🌱 I’m currently learning (continous learning) Python, Artificial Intelligence, Machine Learning, Deep Learning, Docker
-- 💞️ I’m looking to collaborate on Python, Artificial Intelligence, Machine Learning, Deep Learning, Docker
 - 📫 How to reach me canchivamsikrishna@outlook.in

 <!---